 1. Mechanism: Blood flow from the atria to the ventricle through a stenotic atrioventricular valve.

-2. Causes: Mitral stenosis, tricuspid stenosis, relative mitral stenosis due to increased flow through the mitral or tricuspid valve (severe mitral or tricuspid regurgitation, left-to-right shunts), atrial myxoma.
+2. Causes: Mitral stenosis, tricuspid stenosis, relative stenosis due to increased flow through the mitral or tricuspid valve (severe mitral or tricuspid regurgitation, left-to-right shunts), atrial myxoma.
 The Austin Flint murmur is functional mitral stenosis due to an aortic regurgitation jet directed at the mitral leaflets.

 3. Auscultation: Middiastolic murmurs are usually low frequency, “rumbling,” and soft.
 They begin some time after the S2.
 An opening snap heard in diastole or presystolic accentuation (correlating to atrial kick) can be heard in mitral stenosis.